You’ve been poring over home values online and doing drive-bys of houses for sale in your neighborhood. You’ve decided: It’s time to sell your home.

 But between a few weeks to a few months before you’re ready to be on the market is a great place to start.

-No matter your situation, this will give you and your realtor enough time to list after you complete the hiring process.
+No matter your situation, this should give you enough time to list your home on the market after you complete the process of hiring a realtor.

 Connect with the right real estate agent at the right time and you’ll put yourself in a great position to quickly put up that sold sign with maximum profit.